rails/rails/guides/source/active_record_migrations.md

 migrations in whole or in part (see [Reverting Previous Migrations][] above).

 [Reverting Previous Migrations]: #reverting-previous-migrations

+### How does Rails Know Which Migrations Have Been Run?

+Rails creates a table called `schema_migrations` which stores the timestamp of each migration that has already successfully run in a single column.
+This table will not show up in the `schema.rb`, but you can access it form your Rails console.
+Rails compares the timestamps from the files in `db/migrate` to the values of the `schema_migrations` table to determine which migrations have run.

 Schema Dumping and You
 ----------------------